 It was subsequently purchased by London Bus Exports of Chepstow on 1st June 2005 and was hired out annually to a clothing charity who attended the Glastonbury Music Festival.

-All 3 Olympians were withdrawn in 1988, however this was short-lived.
-In April 1988 they had their suspensions raised and were repainted into the new fleet livery of red, white and black before re-entering servce.
-By then, a full-scale 'bus war' was taking place between Plymouth Citybus and its rivals Western National and it was intended to start a competing route across the Torpoint Ferry to Torpoint in direct competition, hence the raised suspensions.
+All 3 Olympians were withdrawn in early 1988.
+However, this was to be short-lived.
+In April 1988 they had their suspensions raised and were repainted into the new fleet livery of red, white and black before re-entering service.
+By then, a full-scale 'bus war' was taking place between Plymouth Citybus and its rivals Western National and it was intended to start a competing route across the Torpoint Ferry to Torpoint in direct competition, hence the need to raise their suspensions.

 On 3rd July 2014 it became part of the Plymouth City Transport Preservation Group and was returned to its home city on the same day.
 It is the only survivor of the 3 Olympians and it currently awaits restoration.